VUSN: Doctor of Nursing Practice (DNP) Program

 • Experience in the context within which the final DNP project is completed

-• An opportunity to integrate and synthesize the DNP Essentials and specialty requirements necessary to demonstrate competency in an area of specialized advanced nursing practice.
+• An opportunity to integrate and synthesize The Essentials and specialty requirements necessary to demonstrate competency in an area of specialized advanced nursing practice.

 Practice hours are self-reported and documented in the student’s DNP Practice Hours Log and the specialty-related clinical hours log, as appropriate.